do-me/basemap-starter/README.md

 # basemap-starter
-Some getting started code to show a protomaps basemap in maplibre gl js adding housnumbers to protomaps
+Some getting started code to show a protomaps basemap in maplibre gl js adding housnumbers to protomaps.
+Vanilla JS + CDN example for minimal overhead.

 ## Steps